 Early History of the Hainson family

 This web page shows only a small excerpt of our Hainson research.
-Another 125 words (9 lines of text) covering the years 1202, 1594, 1653, 1693 and 1701 are included under the topic Early Hainson History in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) covering the years 1202, 1594, 1653, 1693, 1701, 1668, 1671, 1672 and 1675 are included under the topic Early Hainson History in all our PDF Extended History products and printed products wherever possible.

 Hainson Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Hainson are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
-The variations of the name Hainson include: Haines, Hains, Hain, Haine, Haynes, Hainson and others.
+The variations of the name Hainson include: Haines, Hains, Hain, Haine, Haynes, Hainson and many more.

 Early Notables of the Hainson family (pre 1700)

-Notables of this surname at this time include: John Haynes (sometimes spelled Haines) (1594-1653), English colonial magistrate from Messing Essex, one of the founders of the Connecticut Colony, he was on the committee that drafted the Fundamental Orders of Connecticut, often referred to as one of the first...
-Another 48 words (3 lines of text) are included under the topic Early Hainson Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of this surname at this time include: John Haynes (sometimes spelled Haines) (1594-1653), English colonial magistrate from Messing Essex, one of the founders of the Connecticut Colony, he was on the committee that drafted the Fundamental Orders of Connecticut, often referred to as one of the first written constitutions

+Another 119 words (8 lines of text) are included under the topic Early Hainson Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hainson family to Ireland

 Some of the Hainson family moved to Ireland, but this topic is not covered in this excerpt.

-Another 49 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 30 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.